PyO3/pyo3/guide/src/class/protocols.md

     <details>
     <summary>Return type</summary>
     The return type will normally be `PyResult<bool>`, but any Python object can be returned.
-    If the `object` is not of the type specified in the signature, the generated code will automatically `return NotImplemented`.
+    If the second argument `object` is not of the type specified in the signature, the generated code will automatically `return NotImplemented`.

+    You can use [`CompareOp::matches`] to adapt a Rust `std::cmp::Ordering` result to the requested comparison.
     </details>

   - `__getattr__(<self>, object) -> object`